 In Austria, the disease was initially scattered and never affected more than 5% of the potential hosts .
 However, in 2018 the disease was found in the Gänserndorf area, northeast of Vienna near the Slovakian border, with an estimated 60% of the sycamore maple trees infected.

-In 2020, a damaging disease was observed in A. pseudoplatanus trees in one location in Seattle, Washington.
+In early 2020, a damaging disease was observed in A. pseudoplatanus trees in one location in Seattle, Washington.
 As the symptoms and signs appeared to fit sooty-bark disease, samples were sent to Bartlett Tree Research Laboratories.
 There, DNA sequencing confirmed the presence of Cryptostroma corticale (personal communication, Chris Rippey, Seattle Parks and Recreation; and Megan McConnell, Bartlett Tree Research Laboratories).
 This is the first report of the disease in North America.

 If we weren’t transporting fungi all over the world, this never would have happened.
 Now, prevention can only be accomplished by reducing the amount of the host.
 In dry-warm sites of Austria outside of the Alps, A. pseudoplatanus should be incorporated into new stands only as a mixture and in limited numbers .
 Similarly, in southern Britain, where temperatures often favor the disease, it is recommended to reduce the proportion of A. pseudoplatanus where it is used at all .